 When you’re recruiting and retaining, think of a three-legged stool.
 Instead of focusing on whether a candidate can do the job (their skills and experience), focus on:

 - Are they motivated to do the job?

 Build these motivations in right from the very beginning of your next recruitment process.
 From the job description, right through to your interviews, job offers, on boarding and ongoing employee management.
 That way you will increase your chances of successfully recruiting and retaining the best people for your business.

 Want to find out more about the LAB Profile and how to use words to your advantage when recruiting and retaining?
-Get in touch.
+Get in touch or read more here.
 I am passionate about the power of language and what it can unlock for hiring managers!
 I would love to hear from you!